Science Museum of Virginia Operating Policies

-- The Museum is researching and developing a procedure to eliminate viral contaminants through the use of Bipolar Ionization and hopes to have this technology in place by the end of the year.
+- The Science Museum is researching and developing a procedure to eliminate viral contaminants through the use of Bipolar Ionization and hopes to have this technology in place by the end of the year.
 This process uses high-voltage electrodes to create reactive ions in the air that react with airborne contaminants, including viruses, and eliminates them.

 - Humidity is being maintained in the building 40 and 60 percent to better control airborne contaminants.

-- The Museum has commenced a purge cycle on all air handling units to pull in 100 percent outdoor air twice a day to reduce VOC’s (Volatile Organic Compounds) in the envelope.
+- The Science Museum has commenced a purge cycle on all air handling units to pull in 100 percent outdoor air twice a day to reduce VOC’s (Volatile Organic Compounds) in the envelope.
 This is done once in the morning at start-up and in the evening after sunset.
 The purge cycles are designed to run anywhere from 30 minutes to two hours depending on environmental factors.

-- The Museum has exhaust fan systems in its restrooms and is working to ensure that all building restrooms have adequate exhaust ventilation to maintain optimal negative pressure in each.
+- The Science Museum has exhaust fan systems in its restrooms and is working to ensure that all building restrooms have adequate exhaust ventilation to maintain optimal negative pressure in each.

 So there you have it.
-Some of the ins and outs of how the Museum runs.
-Please be sure to check out all the things you can do at the Museum as well as accessibility information before your visit.
+Some of the ins and outs of how the Science Museum runs.
+Please be sure to check out all the things you can do at the Science Museum as well as accessibility information before your visit.
 Until you join us in person, you can start your STEM discovery at home with some of our digital content.